ekmagiccat/ParkApi.Solution/README.md

 <span style="color: green; font-style: italic;">POST</span> /api/Parks

 - Allows user to add a new park to the list in JSON format.
-- For example {
+- For example:
+  {
-  "parkId": 6,
+  "parkId": 11,
-  "name": "Yellowstone National Park",
+  "name": "Arches National Park",
-  "location": "Wyoming",
+  "location": "Utah",
   "type": "National"
   },
   <br>